-Mr. Jay Chun, aged 57, is the Chairman and Managing Director of the Company, also alternate Director to Mr. Shan Shiyong, alias, Sin Sai Yung.
+Dr. Jay Chun, aged 58, is an executive Director, a Co-chairman of the Board and Managing Director of the Company, also alternate Director to Mr. Shan Shiyong, alias, Sin Sai Yung.
 He is the chairman of the Nomination Committee and a member of the Remuneration Committee.
 He is also a director of various subsidiaries of the Company.
-Mr. Chun is a talented entrepreneur and manager.
-He possesses solid background in information technology and marketing, and has 31 years of management and investment experience.
-He holds a master's degree in business administration from the W.P.
+Dr. Chun is a talented entrepreneur and manager.
+He possesses solid background in information technology and marketing, and has 32 years of management and investment experience.
+Dr. Chun holds a doctoral degree in business administration from the University of Macau, a master's degree in business administration from the W.P.
 Carey School of Business at the Arizona State University and a bachelor's degree in computer science from the Shanghai University of Science and Technology.
-Mr. Chun joined the Group and was appointed as the Managing Director of the Company in January 1999 and was appointed as the Chairman of the Board in July 2002.
+Dr. Chun joined the Group and was appointed as the Managing Director of the Company in January 1999.
+He was appointed as the Chairman of the Board in July 2002 and was re-designated from the Chairman of the Board to a Co-chairman of the Board in December 2022.

-In recognition of his exemplary contributions to the community, Mr. Chun has been a member of the Shandong Provincial Committee of the Chinese People's Political Consultative Conference of the PRC since January 2018 and a member of the Economic Development Council of the Macau government since November 2017.
-In addition, Mr. Chun has been actively participating in community services.
-Mr. Chun is presently the chairman of Ze Ai Association and honorary chairman of Ze Ai Charity Association, which are prominent non-profit making charitable organisations working to improve the education and well-being of people in Macau so as to make Macau a better society for all people and the next generation.
-In recognition of his outstanding achievement in the Macau's entertainment and leisure industry, in October 2019, Mr. Chun was honoured with the award of "20 Persons in 20 Years: the Most Valuable Persons of Macao's Tourism and Leisure Industry from 1999 to 2019".
+Dr. Chun has been particularly caring for the development of the country.
+He is a member of the Standing Committee of the Shandong Provincial Committee of the Chinese People's Political Consultative Conference of the PRC.
+He is also a member of the Economic Development Council of the Macau government.
+In addition, Dr. Chun has been actively participating in community services.
+He is presently the chairman of Ze Ai Association and honorary chairman of Ze Ai Charity Association, which are prominent non-profit making charitable organisations committed to caring for the elderly, women and children as their core goals, and have been adhering to the mission of "quality care, all-round development" for the commission of charity work in Mainland China and Macau.
+In recognition of his outstanding achievement in the Macau entertainment and leisure industry, in October 2019, Dr. Chun was honoured with the award of "20 Persons in 20 Years: the Most Valuable Persons of Macao's Tourism and Leisure Industry from 1999 to 2019".

-The discloseable interests of Mr. Chun in the Shares and underlying Shares under the provisions of Part XV of the SFO are set out in the section headed "Directors' and Chief Executive's Interests in Securities" under the Directors' Report of this annual report.
+The discloseable interests of Dr. Chun in the Shares and underlying Shares under the provisions of Part XV of the SFO are set out in the section headed "Directors' and Chief Executive's Interests in Securities" under the Directors' Report of this annual report.